 The World Trade Organization (WTO) is an organization established in 1995 to oversee the multilateral trading system.
 It offers both a platform for negotiations of new rules and a mechanism to settle dispute over the compliance of existing rules.
 The outcome of WTO decisions has the ability to either strengthen or weaken animal protection policies of member countries.
 Therefore, HSI pro-actively engages in WTO-related events like the Public Forum and submits amicus curiae on disputes involving animal protection policies.

 The World Organization for Animal Health (OIE) is an intergovernmental organization created in 1924 with the original goal of ensuring transparency and cooperation among veterinary services on matters of animal health and zoonotic diseases.
 In 2001, the organization expanded its mandate to encompass the promotion of animal welfare.
 To reach these goals, OIE elaborates on animal health and welfare recommendations that (once approved by its country representatives) are included in its Code.
-In view of ensuring that the recommendations will uphold good welfare practices, HSI engages with OIE headquarters and with OIE member countries to fight for the most animal-friendly recommendations possible.
+In view of ensuring that the recommendations will uphold good welfare practices, HSI engages with OIE headquarters and with OIE member countries to advocate for the most animal-friendly recommendations possible.
+HSI efforts have contributed to the adoption of a chapter with on pig welfare and recommends pregnant sows and gilts to be housed in groups.
+HSI’s team is now working towards securing a similar victory for laying hens.

 The International Organization for Standardization (ISO) is a non-governmental, independent organization that develops and publishes international standards for products, services, and systems.
-HSI has participated in the creation of an ISO Technical Specification on implementing animal welfare practices.
+HSI has participated in the creation of an ISO Technical Specification on implementing animal welfare practices and continues to engage in in-country debates to ensure that national standards are designed in alignment with scientific recommendations for higher animal welfare.

 The World Bank is an organization of five institutions providing financing, policy advice, and technical assistance to governments of developing countries.
 HSI assisted in the creation of the International Finance Corporation’s Good Practice Note on Animal Welfare.